preactjs/enzyme-adapter-preact-pure/README.md

 ## Supported Preact versions

-The adapter supports the latest stable release (currently v8) as well as the latest v10 pre-release.
+The adapter supports both Preact 10+ and the latest Preact v8.x release.
+Using Preact 10+ is recommended.

 ## Usage